Home

 Manhattan Beach’s Housing Goal (2021–2029)

-The City is required to plan for 774 new housing units during the 6th Cycle Housing Element period, broken down by income level.
+The City is required to plan for 774 new housing units during the 6th Cycle Housing Element period.

 Extremely Low-Income